maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption>Cured silicone</figcaption>
 </figure>

-It just sticked so much to the container I had to try to unmold it for a few tens of minutes with a scalpel, a screwdriver and anything else I could find.
-Looking back, I never should have done it inside this container !
+It just stuck so much to the container I had to try to unmold it for a few tens of minutes with a scalpel, a screwdriver, and anything else I could find.
+Looking back, I never should have done it inside this container!

 I finally did it but the mold really took a hit.
 <figure> <center>